ypriverol/github-paper/REVIEWS.md

     Every change, from fixing a typo to a complete redesign of the software, is controlled by versions, so-called revisions." (added a comma after 'software')

+> We changed the sentence in the present version.

 6. Pg.
 3, Rule 3:

     a) "Nevertheless, one can always pull the currently up-to date master branch into one branch, enabling one to react or adapt to the changes in the stable code branch." (use 'branch', not 'fork')

+>  We changed the sentence.

     b) "Once a pull request is opened for review and discussion, it usually results in additional insights and increased code quality" ('it' was